Food Industry 101

 The reality is that the food industry covers such a broad group of businesses that it probably makes more sense to think of its totality as a ‘system’ as opposed to an industry.
 Like any system it helps to break the larger parts into smaller categories.
-For purposes of our site, which focuses primarily on the US food industry, we use broad business categories when trying to present industry information.
-Very often industry information overlaps onto other sectors and we outline these as ‘related businesses/industries’.
+Check out some of the broad business categories, as well as related industries, that lots of food industry information falls into.

 This is more commonly known as agriculture.
 We use the term growing/raising/catching to encompass crop production, animal farming and seafood/aquaculture.
 Agriculture can include non-food products such as fibers, fuels and raw materials.
 Farming and agriculture are the oldest and the most important part of the system.
 Modern ag operations and farmers are reliant on agri-chemicals, sophisticated equipment, biotechnology (and more) while facing increased pressures from policy-makers and land/environmental changes.